 You need to do this preparation work, because some days you are going to want to give up.
 But rebels disregard the ‘norm’ and do something different so you are going to keep going.
 On the harder days it is going to seem like your old ways were easier, going to bed for the day, avoiding social contact, not going out the house, not speaking to anyone, not exercising, eating crap food or denying your feelings.
 All of this will seem more attractive to you at times.
 But you need to remember your long term goals.

-Just a note here on the inner critic who we will be talking about quite alot in this book.
+Just a note here on the inner critic.
 Now the inner critic may jump all over a bad day and tell you how badly you are doing, that you are not worthy of feeling better or what a failure you are for even thinking of not taking care of your mental health for a day.
 IGNORE that inner critic.
 She/he is telling you lies.
 Your inner critic teams up with that part of your brain that tells you change is a dangerous thing.
 If you have a bad day or two or three it’s ok.
-You have made progress already by getting this far and even reading this book.
+You have made progress already by getting this far and even reading this blog.